SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] Retain the official current-main libaom checkout and libaom-only build artifacts required for AV1 verification.
 - [x] Retain user-supplied AV1 fixtures and their recorded expected outputs.
 - [x] Audit production source, tests, benchmarks, assets, project files, notices, and documentation for stale removed-code references.
-- [~] The prior cleanup tree built in Release with restore disabled, build servers disabled, and one MSBuild node.
-A fresh current-worktree build remains required after the local PNG cICP fix.
+- [x] The cleanup and cICP tree built in Release for net10.0 and net11.0 with restore disabled, build servers disabled, and one MSBuild node.
-- [~] The prior focused AV1/container set passed, but it missed the net11.0 PNG cICP diagnostic-save failures.
-The exact 34 CI failures now pass after the local fix; the final current-worktree checkpoint set remains required.
+- [x] The exact 34 net11.0 ARM CI failures pass after the cICP correction, and the subsequent single-reference checkpoint set passes on net10.0 and net11.0.
-- [~] Roslynk currently reports zero compiler errors for the local fix, and `git diff --check` passes.
-Scoped StyleCop and final current-worktree inspection remain required.
+- [x] Roslynk, scoped StyleCop, whitespace, and `git diff --check` accepted the cleanup and cICP checkpoint.
-- [~] Record the final current-worktree cleanup and cICP evidence after the checkpoint verification completes.
+- [x] The cleanup and cICP evidence was recorded and committed with the single-reference checkpoint.

 Historical cleanup evidence from 2026-08-30, retained with its limitation: